 Data visualization represents the data in a way that the director can easily interpret, saving him time and energy.
 For example, Figure 2 shows the number of units that correspond to each age (represented by the color gradient) as well as the reliability as the age of a unit increases.
 In a matter of seconds, he can see that units approaching 10 years of age are approximately 40 percent reliable.
 This visual simplifies the totality of the data, instantly clarifying what is happening with the reliability of the cell phone motors.

 Regardless of his computer expertise, the director can quickly derive meaning from the data that supports his job function.
 When the visuals are generated only by a technical user, on the other hand, it can leave a lot open for interpretation.

 Mobile applications for tablets increase the sharing and dissemination of data visuals among business users.
-Web-based applications unchain us from traditional desktop applications and encourage mobility and real-time interaction.
+Web-based applications unchain us from traditional desktop applications and encourage mobility.
 Managers, account representatives and executives can all access visual reports and see key performance indicators from anywhere.
 Having a centralized access point for important reports and indicators minimizes the endless paper and email trails that often result in miscommunication and misinformation.

 There is no going back.
 The flow of data will not shrink in the near future; in fact, it will continue to grow exponentially.
-Time is doing us no favors, and we may not always have access to, or the resources for, all the technical experts that we think we need.
-Today we can use data visualizations and the advanced analytics that support them to meet these challenges head on.
+Time is doing us no favors, and we may not always have access to or the resources for all the technical experts that we think we need.
+Today we can use data visualizations and the advanced analytics that supports them to meet these challenges head on.